JSandhu223/ad-configuration/README.md

 <img src="images/AD_Created_Users.PNG" />

 Let's try to log in to the client with one of these users with the password as `Password1`.
+If all is successful, you should be logged in as the new user.

 <img src="images/Client_RandomUserLogin.png" />

-If all is successful, you should be logged in as the new user.
+Congratulations!
+You have now configured Active Directory!